gvwilson/sdxpy/en/src/introduction/index.md

 ## Acknowledgments {: #introduction-acknowledgments}

-This book was inspired by
-classics like [%b Kernighan1979 Kernighan1981 Kernighan1983 Kernighan1988 Petre2016 %],
+This book is a sequel to [%b Wilson2022b %], and like it, was inspired by [%b Kernighan1979 Kernighan1981 Kernighan1983 Kernighan1988 Oram2007 %] and by:
-and by:

 -   the entries in the [*Architecture of Open Source Applications*][aosa] series [%b Brown2011 Brown2012 Armstrong2013 Brown2016 %];
 -   [Mary Rose Cook][cook_mary_rose]'s [Gitlet][gitlet];